fixxxxxxer/ce-template/AdditionalDocs/HardwareUserManual.md

 ### Camera Interface

+< A short section describing if the board satisfies this requirement and how.
+It is highly recommended to provide a block diagram showing how the SoC, external connectors and intermediate drivers/convertors are wired up >

 - The 96Boards specification calls for two camera interfaces.
 - The Helio X20 Development Board supports two camera interfaces, one with a 4-lane MIPI_CSI interface and one with 2-lane MIPI_CSI interface, meeting this requirement.
 The 4-lane MIPI_CSI interface can support 25M camera and the 2-lane MIPI_CSI interface can support 8M camera.

 ### USB Ports

+< A short section describing the how the board satisfies these requirements, the type of ports available and if there are limitations e.g. host and slave ports can’t be used simultaneously >

 The Helio X20 Development Board supports a USB device port and three USB host ports via a USB MUX(U6503).
 The input channel( D+/D-) of USB MUX is connected to the P0 port of the SOC MT6797, and the two output channels(1D+/1D-,2D+/2D-) are connected to micro USB port and USB hub respectively.
 The three USB host ports are connected to the downstream ports of the USB hub.The control of U6503 is done via a software controlled GPIO (USB_SW_SEL, EINT9 from the SOC MT6797).
 When this signal is logic low, ‘0’, the USB data lines are routed to the Micro USB connector and the MT6797 P0 port is set to device mode.
 When ‘USB_SW_SEL’ is logic level high, ‘1’, the USB data lines are routed to U6401 (a 3-port USB HUB) and the MT6797 P0 port is set to host mode.
 The user can overwrite the software control by sliding switch 3 of dip-switch SW3205 to the ‘ON’ position.
 That action forces the USB–MUX (U6503) to route the USB data lines to the USB HUB.
 The overwrite option exists for the host mode only, you cannot hardware overwrite the MUX to force device mode.

 <img src="http://i.imgur.com/IUigl3x.png" data-canonical-src="http://i.imgur.com/IUigl3x.png" width="750" height="480" />

 ### USB Host ports

+< Example >

 The Helio X20 Development Board supports three USB host port via a USB2.0 hub (U6401 USB2513-AEZG).
 Its upstream signal is connected to USB_P0 interface of MT6797.